 - To plan production by work centers, set up availability for each work center.

 When you receive a sales order that requires product manufacturing, create a production order.
-Ensure that you do the following:
+Ensure that you do the following in the production order:

-- Select the Use production planning check box.
+- Select the Include in production planning checkbox.